Lyot (Martian crater)

 Lyot is a large peak ring crater in the Vastitas Borealis region of Mars, located at 50.8° north latitude and 330.7° west longitude within the Ismenius Lacus quadrangle.
 It is 236 km in diameter.
 Its name refers to Bernard Lyot, a French astronomer (1897–1952).

 Lyot crater, featuring a central peak in the middle, stands out on the flat plains of Vastitas Borealis, which is generally flat and smooth with few large craters.
 Lyot is the deepest point in the northern hemisphere of Mars.
-To the south are the Deuteronilus Mensae, and further to the southeast are Protonilus Mensae.
-To the west is the smaller Micoud crater, and to the east-southeast is Moreux crater.